 Remember, the strength of acids is not the same as being concentrated or diluted.
 This lemon juice is quite strongly acidic, with a pH of 2.
 A concentrated acid has loads more acid molecules in the solution compared to very few water molecules.
-This lemon juice doesn't become a weak acid just because it's been diluted with water.

 A dilute acid has much fewer acid molecules in the solution and loads more water molecules.
-See, the pH doesn't change when I dilute it with water.
-It's just less concentrated.